splunk/observability-workshop/docs/lambda/springboot-apm.md

 **\#\#spring.zipkin.baseUrl=http://localhost:9080**

-The first line tells the springboot app to send 100% of the traces to Splunk APM and the second line directs the traces and spans to the local SmartAgent that will forward them to splunk APM.
+The first line tells the springboot app to send 100% of the traces to Splunk APM and the second line directs the traces and spans to the local local OpenTelemetry Collector that will forward them to splunk APM.

 Your file should now look like this: